StarMindz/Bootstrap-Resposive-Portfolio-site/README.md

 ## Getting Started
-You can easily run the project by clone the repository to get the complete HTML and Bootstrap code and then opening the Html File on your web browser.
+You can easily run the project by clone the repository to get the complete HTML and Bootstrap files and then opening the Html File on your web browser.

 ## Authors